digitaldrummerj/digitaldrummerj.me/content/blog/draft/stop-zoom-trolls.md

 Once your are logged into your Zoom account, go under settings:

-* Turn off Join before host
+* Turn off Join before host.

     ![join before host](/images/stop-zoom-trolls/join-before-host.png)

-* Turn on Mute participants upon entry
+* Turn on Mute participants upon entry.
+This set the default to ensure that an attendee doesn't show up and immediately disrupt the meeting.

     ![mute participants upon entry](/images/stop-zoom-trolls/mute-participants-upon-entry.png)

-* Turn on Allow Host to Add Co-Host
+* Turn on Allow Host to Add Co-Host.
+This will allow you to add other organizers or moderators at host of the meeting to have the same meeting controls as you do.

     ![co-host setting](/images/stop-zoom-trolls/host-add-co-host.png)

-* Turn on Allow host to put attendee on hold
+* Turn on Allow host to put attendee on hold.

     ![allow host to put attendee on hold](/images/stop-zoom-trolls/allow-host-to-put-attendees-on-hold.png)